Configure email providers (Resend, SMTP, SendLayer), send programmatically via the Direct API, and test locally with Mailpit.

 },

-});Template resolution order: database template (if active) > code-first override > error.
+});Resolution order for templates: database template (if active) > code-first override > error.

 resetLink: "https://example.com/admin/reset-password?token=abc123",